hlandau/ncdocs/getname.md

 A SPV lightweight resolver shall resolve a name by choosing a peer and issuing a `getname` wire protocol command to that peer for the given name.
-The peer, if compliant with this specification, shall respond with either an `authtx` message (if a non-expired name with the given key was found) or a `namenotfound` message (if the name is expired or does not exist).
+The peer, if compliant with this specification, shall respond with either a `nametx` message (if a non-expired name with the given key was found) or a `namenotfound` message (if the name is expired or does not exist).